Skip to Main Content

 Guidelines for writing a Law 340 paper: Please review this FAQ about the requirements for a Law 340 independent study paper.
 The same guidelines apply for Law 340 papers written for CPT.
 The paper must be an academic paper, with a topic, your argument, citations, research you incorporate, etc. (i.e. it is not a personal reflection paper or cannot be comprised of work that you did for your employer during the summer).
 If you have questions about how to write your Law 340 please contact Carmina Ocampo (ocampo@law.ucla.edu).

-5. How do I apply for a full-time externship for credit during the academic year?
+5. How do I apply for a part-time or full-time externship for credit during the academic year?

 International J.D. students should check with the Dashew Center, the Externship Office, and Student Affairs before applying for an externship and should consult with these offices before interviewing for or accepting any offers.
 International LL.M students should speak with Vic Telesino (telesino@law.ucla.edu), Senior Director of Graduate Admission at the LL.M office when considering an externship.